Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 ### Add images
 `POST /v1/variations/:id/images`

-You can add images to a specific variation by sending a `POST` request to `/v1/variations/:id/images` and including the [image objects](#the-variation-'image'-object) in your request body.
+Adds images to a specific variation by including the [image objects](#the-variation-'image'-object) in your request body.

 #### Parameters
 Either a single image object or an array of image objects in the request body.
 All attributes are required for each image object.